 A1.1 IMT deployment model

-The IMT characteristics are found in Annex 4.15 to Document 5D/563.
+The IMT characteristics are found in Document 5D/TEMP/361.
 This document focuses solely on modeling interference from macro-cell base stations (BS), as it is anticipated to be the primary contributor to overall interference.
 Future studies may include additional interference contributions from small cells and UEs.

-Table A-1 shows the IMT deployment parameters from Table 13 in Annex 4.15 of Doc.
-5D/563.
+Table A-1 shows the IMT deployment parameters from Table 13 in Doc.
+5D/TEMP/361.

 Table A-1